A Reading and Language Intervention for Children with Down Syndrome (RLI)

 Supported with a comprehensive handbook and online courses

-The intervention is described in a detailed handbook.
+The intervention is described in a detailed handbook - available online or in print.
 The handbook is accompanied by online resources, including video clips illustrating the activities, assessment and record keeping forms, and example teaching materials.

 An online training course is available to supplement the handbook with additional support for educators implementing the intervention.